Unity-Technologies/com.unity.cinemachine/Documentation/CinemachineBlending.md

 # Blending between Virtual Cameras

-Use blending properties to specify how the Cinemachine Brain component performs a blend between cameras.
+Use blending properties to specify how the Cinemachine Brain component performs a blend between virtual cameras.

 A Cinemachine blend is not a fade, wipe, or dissolve.
 Rather, Cinemachine Brain performs a smooth animation of the position, rotation, and other settings of the Unity camera from one Virtual Camera to the next.